Kenyan President Uhuru Kenyatta wins 2nd term

 - Opposition party official calls election a "charade"

-(CNN)President Uhuru Kenyatta has won re-election in Kenya, defeating veteran opposition leader and longtime rival Raila Odinga in a tense contest.
+(CNN)President Uhuru Kenyatta won re-election in Kenya on Friday, defeating veteran opposition leader and longtime rival Raila Odinga in a tense contest.

 Kenyatta garnered 54.27% of the final vote, similar to what he had in a preliminary count.
 Odinga received 44.74%.